 Treating Pink Blight in Figs

 The only treatment is to remove affected stems and branches.
-Prune figs carefully, making your cuts at least 4 to 6 inches (10 to 15 cm.) below the fungal growth.
+Prune figs carefully, making your cuts at least 4 to 6 inches (10-15 cm.) below the fungal growth.
 If there are no side shoots between what is left of the branch and the trunk, remove the entire branch.

 It’s a good idea to disinfect pruning equipment between cuts to avoid spreading blight diseases of fig trees as you prune.
 Use a full-strength household disinfectant or a solution of nine parts water and one part bleach.
 Dip the pruners in the solution after every cut.
 You may not want to use your best pruners for this job, since household bleach causes pitting on metal blades.
 Wash and dry the tools thoroughly when the job is complete.